nicolassaganias/flapp/instructions.md

 ** rs232 module needs the jumpers to be connected to "device" ** to check the bluetooth address use "Bluetooth Scanner" app in android ** open file named "AT_COMANDS.ino"
+** put hc-05 module into AT MODE:
+				1. unplug the module
+				2. hold push button
+				3. while holding plug the module
 ```
 AT
 AT+ROLE=1